 The gum resin of Boswellia serrata, known in Indian Ayurvedic system of medicine as Salai guggal, contains boswellic acids, which have been shown to inhibit leukotriene biosynthesis.
 In a double-blind, placebo-controlled study forty patients, 23 males and 17 females in the age range of 18 – 75 years having mean duration of illness, bronchial asthma, were treated with a preparation of gum resin of 300 mg thrice daily for a period of 6 weeks.
 70% of patients showed improvement of disease as evident by disappearance of physical symptoms and signs such as dyspnea, rhonchi, number of attacks, increase in FEV subset1, FVC and PEFR as well as decrease in eosinophilic count and ESR.
 In the control group only 27% of patients showed improvement.
 The data show a definite role of gum resin of Boswellia serrata in the treatment of bronchial asthma.

-Boswellia and Collagenous Colitis
+Health Benefits of Boswellia – Collagenous Colitis

 Boswellia serrata extract for the treatment of collagenous colitis.
 A double-blind, randomized, placebo-controlled, multicenter trial.

 Int J Colorectal Dis.
 2007; Madisch A, Miehlke S, Eichele O, Bethke B, Kuhlisch E, Bästlein E, Wilhelms G, Morgner A, Wigginghaus B, Stolte M. Medical Department I, Technical University Hospital, Dresden, Germany.